The Astrophysical Scales Set by the Cosmological Constant, Black-Hole Thermodynamics and Non-Linear Massive Gravity: General Solution of a Third-Order Polynomy

-where obviously, we have:
+where obviously, we have

 with the extra condition $a\neq 0$.
-The reduced form of the third-order equation (\ref{eq:third-order}), requires the change of variable:
+The reduced form of the third-order Equation~(\ref{eq:third-order}), requires the change of variable

-and the reduced form is given by:
+and the reduced form is given by

-with the corresponding coefficients given by:
+with the corresponding coefficients given by

-where r, s and t are given in (\ref{eq:cr}).
-On the other hand, it is necessary to establish a classification criteria for the reduced third-order equation given in (\ref{eq:rt}), the criteria is based in a parameter D given by:
+where $r$, $s$ and $t$ are given in (\ref{eq:cr}).
+On the other hand, it is necessary to establish a classification criteria for the reduced third-order equation given in (\ref{eq:rt}), the criteria is based in a parameter $D$ given by

-also for the same classification, it is necessary to find an auxiliary parameter given by:
+Also for the same classification, it is necessary to find an auxiliary parameter given by